clodbrasilino/chatgpt-codesec-analysis/README.md

-# Investigating unsecure code generation from ChatGPT
+# Investigating vulnerable code generation from ChatGPT

 This project contains assets used for the experiment in the paper [to be published]().